solidjs/solid-start/docs/getting-started/what-is-solidstart.md

   We are very excited about SolidStart, but it is in beta.
 There will very likely be **bugs and missing documentation**.
 Come at it with a growth attitude, have fun, and don't use it yet for anything critical.
-If all this darkness doesn't phase you, press onward, and consider joining the [discord](https://discord.com/invite/solidjs) to ask questions.
+If all this darkness doesn't phase you, press onward, and consider joining the
+  <a href="https://discord.com/invite/solidjs" target="_blank">discord</a> to ask questions.
 We would love to meet you.
 </aside>

 Web applications often comprise many components: databases, servers, front-ends, bundlers, data fetching/mutations, caching, and infrastructure.
 Orchestrating these components is challenging and often requires a large amount of shared state and redundant logic across the application stack.